 Keystroke: Ctrl + m

-This keystroke has three different behaviors, depending on where the cursor is in a document.
+The New Paragraph command, whether entered using the menu or the keystroke shortcut, has three different behaviors depending on where the cursor is located.

-When the cursor is at the end of a linear style (i.e. at the end of a paragraph), then this style ends the style, starts ta new linear style "paragraph" with the same linear style applied, and places the cursor within this new empty paragraph.
-This makes Ctrl+m a very useful shortcut to know when typing text directly into DBT.
+When the cursor is at the end of a linear style (i.e. at the end of a paragraph), then New Paragraph ends the style, starts a new paragraph of the same linear style, and places the cursor within the new empty paragraph.
+This is a very useful keystroke shortcut to know when typing text directly into DBT.

-When the cursor is in text that is not in a linear style," New Paragraph inserts a code to start a new paragraph.
+When the cursor is in text that is not in a linear style, New Paragraph inserts a code to start a new paragraph.
 For print, a paragraph is normally indicated by a skipped line.
 For braille, the first line is indented.
-The paragraphing behavior can be modified with special coding.
+The paragraphing behavior can be modified with additional coding.

 Advanced users may wish to customize which codes are inserted by using the Global: Shortcut Preferences dialog available through the Global menu.
 However please note that this will only affect what is described in the previous paragraph.